What is a gun & how do they work?

 Basic Components of Ammunition

 The basic components of ammunition are the case, primer, powder, and projectile(s).
 Shot-shells have an additional component called a wad.
+We have a full primer on bullets if interested.

 - Case: The container that holds all the other ammunition components together.
 It’s usually made of brass, steel, copper, paper, or plastic.